adamaviv/si485h-f18/hw/README.md

 ## Latex Answer Environment

-There is an `myanswer` environment defined in the latex template that you should use for formatting your answer.
+There is a `myanswer` environment defined in the latex template that you should use for formatting your answer.
 For example, if had the following question, the answer would appear like so.